asdegoyeneche/ROAR/index.md

 - Calculates hough lines from each image and takes their average to form two straight lines as our detected lanes.
 - Calculates world coordinates of lanes using depth camera image.
 - Use the average of world coordinates of the left and right lanes as the lane center.

+#### Obstacle Detection

+The object detection algorithm uses the front RGB camera's image feed as its input, and at each time step, identifies any obstacles in the camera's field of view.
+For this track, exampless of obstacles included other cars, walls on both sides of the track, and barricades.

+We initially tried to use the entire input image from the RGB camera as is.
+However, we quickly ran into problems with this approach because we couldn't figure out how to separate the processes to detect walls and other objects on the track, which resulted in our algorithm detecting walls and cars as one 'obstacle'.

+After giving it some thought, we realized something obvious - the walls are always on the sides of track.
+To take advantage of this fact, we used three masks on every input image before processsing it further - left and right masks (to focus on detecting walls) and a middle mask (for obstacles directly on the track).
+This increased the accuracy of detection significantly.

+[insert image here - three masks side by side, and arrows pointing to respective parts of the input image]

+Once the masks are applied, we

+In summary, our algorithm has the following key steps

+- Convert the original RGB image to a grayscale image
+- Blur the image using a gaussian kernel so that the image is smoothened, and to counteract the effect of the moving camera of the car.

 ### Planning  <a name="impl_plan"></a>